About the Vale of White Horse

 Only 60 miles from London and with good access links to the Midlands and the Southwest via the M4, A34 and M40, the Vale is home to many cutting-edge businesses and has a thriving economy with a highly skilled workforce.

 The Vale is also a popular place to visit, with plenty to see and do.
 For more information about the many attractions of the district, please see our Visit the Vale website.

-Oxfordshire Insight is managed by Oxfordshire County Council and provides access to data on Oxfordshire, including interactive dashboards and maps.
+Oxfordshire Insight is managed by Oxfordshire County Council and provides access to data on Oxfordshire and its districts, including interactive dashboards and maps.